DougFelipe/DougFelipe/README.md

 <h1 align="center">Software Engineer Focus</h4>

-Additionally, I am deepening my expertise in Data Science, Artificial Intelligence, and Computational Intelligence applied to Software Engineering.

-## Collaboration
+## Software Engineering Focus

-I am always available for productive discussions and open to opportunities to collaborate on interdisciplinary projects in Environmental Biotechnology and Data Science.
+As a Software Engineering student, I am specializing in Data Science, Data Visualization, Artificial Intelligence, and Computational Intelligence.
+My primary interests are in applications involving the automation of data science and machine learning pipelines.
+This includes data engineering, preprocessing, and analytics, all based on DevOps and MLOps practices.
+My focus as a software engineer is on developing software solutions that integrate these fields and I am driven to apply my knowledge in these fields to develop all-encompassing software solutions.